 Throughout 2025, the Foothills Rails-to-Trails Coalition is galvanizing the next generation of trail stewards while tackling vital restoration and maintenance projects on the Foothills National Recreation Trail.
 This work is made possible through our partnership with Pierce County Parks and funding from the Washington Department of Natural Resources.

-We kicked things off on Celebrate Trails Day (April 26) with an incredible turnout—more than 60 volunteers came together to plant 200 native trees along a 20,000-foot stretch of trail between the South Puyallup and McMillin Trailheads.
-This area, previously overrun with invasive Himalayan blackberry and lacking tree cover, is now on the path to becoming a shaded, ecologically vibrant segment of the trail.
+We kicked off the season with a huge success on Celebrate Trails Day in April, when more than 60 volunteers planted 200 native trees along a 20,000-foot stretch of trail between the South Puyallup and McMillin Trailheads.
+Since then, volunteers have continued to show up month after month—removing invasive blackberry, caring for new plantings, and helping us restore the trail to a shaded, ecologically vibrant corridor.

-To keep those trees thriving, we launched Water Wednesdays—a new monthly volunteer effort to hand-water the plantings and ensure their survival through the dry season.
-Each watering day saves the County over $1,000 in staff and equipment costs while deepening community stewardship of the trail.
+To keep young trees thriving, we launched Water Wednesdays, a monthly effort to hand-water plantings through the dry season.
+Each watering day saves Pierce County over $1,000 in staff and equipment costs while deepening community stewardship of the trail.

 Do you have what it takes to roll up your sleeves and be part of this transformative project?
 The Coalition provides all tools, training, and gloves for volunteers.
 We hope to see you out on the trail soon!